Sydney SuperDome

-The Sydney SuperDome (currently known as the Qudos Bank Arena) is a large multipurpose arena located in Sydney, Australia.
-It is situated in Sydney Olympic Park, and was completed in 1999 as part of the facilities for the 2000 Summer Olympics.
+The Sydney SuperDome, currently known as the Qudos Bank Arena under a naming rights deal, is a multipurpose arena in Sydney Olympic Park, New South Wales, Australia.
+It was completed in 1999 as part of the facilities for the 2000 Summer Olympics.

+History

-The A$190million facility was designed by COX Architecture & Devine deFlon Yaeger, and constructed by Abigroup and Obayashi Corporation Bob Carr, premier of New South Wales, officially opened the stadium in November 1999.
+The Sydney SuperDome was designed by Cox Architecture and Yaeger Architecture, and constructed and financed by Abigroup and Obayashi Corporation under a BOOT deal.
+It was opened by Premier of New South Wales Bob Carr in November 1999 with the first event being a performance by Luciano Pavarotti.
+In 2004, the management rights until 2031 were sold to Publishing & Broadcasting Limited.
+The use of the Superdome name was subject to a trade mark dispute with the New Orleans Superdome.

-The development of the stadium was part of three subsites which also included a 3,400-space carpark which cost A$25 million, and a plaza with external works, also costing $25 million.
+The development of the stadium was part of three subsites which also included a 3,400-space carpark which cost $25 million, and a plaza with external works, also costing $25 million.
 The roof's masts reach 42 m above ground level, and the stadium occupies a site of 20000 m2.

-The arena is ranked in the top 10 arenas worldwide.
-It is currently managed by AEG Ogden.
-For three consecutive years the venue was a finalist for the Billboard Touring Awards in the top venue category.

-The arena has a total capacity of 21,032 with a seating capacity of around 18,200 making the SuperDome the largest permanent indoor sports and entertainment venue in Australia.
+The venue is currently managed by AEG Ogden.
+The arena has a total capacity of 21,032 with a seating capacity of around 18,000, making the SuperDome the largest permanent indoor sports and entertainment venue in Australia.

-Stadium name history

-The arena was known as the Sydney SuperDome from opening in 1999 until 11 May 2006 when it was renamed Acer Arena (after Acer Inc.) as part of a naming rights deal.
-The naming rights were subsequently purchased by Allphones, the new name Allphones Arena taking effect from 1 September 2011.
-Since 11 April 2016, the venue has been known as Qantas Credit Union Arena then Qudos Bank Arena (after the rebranded Qudos Bank).
+The arena was known as the Sydney SuperDome from opening in 1999 until 11 May 2006, when it was renamed Acer Arena in a naming rights deal.
+The naming rights were subsequently purchased by Allphones from 1 September 2011.
+Since 11 April 2016, the venue has been known as Qudos Bank Arena.